VCCRI/VPOT/README.md

  Example :
  CADD predicts an alteration with a score range from 0-30+ :

+ * CADD < 10 - probably harmless
- CADD > 20 has been recommend by some papers as a good pathogenicity threshold CADD between 10 and 20 - median value for all possible canonical splice site changes and non-synonymous variants, as stated by CADD
+ * CADD between 10 and 20 - median value for all possible canonical splice site changes and non-synonymous variants, as stated by CADD
- CADD < 10 - probably harmless
+ * CADD > 20 has been recommend by some papers as a good pathogenicity threshold

  Example :   PD	CADD_phred	N	10	0	20	1	20	2

  | Predictor Value | VPOT Value |